 💫 Are in a relatively stable phase of their relationship.

-💫 Wish to deepen connection rather than fixing problems.
+💫 Wish to deepen connection.

 💫 Are curious about embodied or experiential approaches.